Homophones: List, Uses & Examples

 List of Common Homophones in English

-Here’s a list of some easy-to-remember homophones with their meanings:
+Here’s a list of some easy-to-remember homophones with their meanings and examples:

 Homophones Meaning Example